 Niacin is especially helpful for those suffering Chronic Fatigue Syndrome and ADHD.

-We suggest starting with a dose of 500 mg daily.
+I suggest starting with a dose of 500 mg daily.
 And Niacin is a great compliment to a stack including any nootropic.
 Do your best to use either free-form niacin if you can tolerate the flush.
 Or even better, use an extended-release version of niacin that has no flush and no associated toxicity.

 Some clinics in the USA and other countries are using Niacin therapy as a treatment for addiction, anxiety, depression, chronic stress and even schizophrenia.

-We recommend starting with a low dose of Niacin until you build a tolerance to avoid the niacin “flush”.
+I recommend starting with a low dose of Niacin until you build a tolerance to avoid the niacin “flush”.
 Increase your dose every few days until you get to the dose you find gives you the most cognitive benefit.

 [v] Schulz J.B., Henshaw D.R., Matthews R.T., Beal M.F.
 “Coenzyme Q10 and nicotinamide and a free radical spin trap protect against MPTP neurotoxicity.”
 Experimental Neurology.
 1995 Apr;132(2):279-83. (source)